Legends are Made, Not Born

 Legends are Made, Not Born is a d20 Dungeon Crawl Classics adventure written for Dungeons & Dragons by Chris Doyle.
-It is the first DCC to feature 0-level characters (player characters with 1 level in an non-player character class).
+It is the first DCC to feature 0-level characters (player characters with 1 level in a non-player character class).
 The module was later released as #0 in an E-book collection of classics developed by Goodman Games.

 Plot

-For the past few years, an ogre that lives in a cave near the wilderness town of Dundraville has demanded tributes of ale and supplies.
-The villagers were happy to comply, lest the brute attack them or destroy their property.
-But recently, the ogre changed his demands.
-Now he wants gold, building supplies -- and captives!
-The villagers have no heroes to protect them -- so someone must rise to the challenge!
-Six determined townsfolk have decided to take justice into their own hands.
-Can these village commoners defeat the ogre in his own lair before their fellows are eaten?
+In the town of Dundraville, the villagers have long endured the demands of an ogre who dwells in a nearby cave.
+At first, they placated the ogre with offerings of ale and supplies, hoping to avoid his wrath.
+But the ogre's greed has grown darker—he now demands gold, building materials, and even human captives.
+With no heroes to defend them, the townsfolk face a choice.
+Six ordinary villagers resolve to confront the monster themselves.
+Their fate and their neighbors' safety rests on whether these champions can overcome the ogre in his lair before more lives are lost.